-The ability to conduct effective performance testing has become a highly desired skillset within the IT industry.
+The ability to conduct effective performance testing has become a highly desired skill set within the IT industry.
 Unfortunately, these highly sought-after skills are consistently in short supply.
 “Front-end testers” can work with a tool to create a realistic load and although this is an important skillset, creating the load is just the beginning of any performance project.
-Understanding the load patterns and tuning the environment makes the unique talents of a “performance engineer” worth their weight in gold.
+Understanding the load testing patterns and tuning the environment makes the unique talents of a “performance engineer” worth their weight in gold.

-Performance engineers require skills in data analysis such as resource usage patterns, modeling, capacity planning, and tuning in order to detect, isolate, and alleviate saturation points within a deployment.
+Performance engineers require skills in data analysis such as resource usage patterns, modeling, capacity planning, and tuning to detect, isolate, and alleviate saturation points within a deployment.
 Performance testing generates concurrency conditions and exposes resource competition at a server level.
 When the competition results in a resource (such as a thread pool) becoming over-utilized, this resource becomes a bottleneck or a saturation point.
 Performance engineers need to first understand the underlying architectures and develop a sense of where to look for potential scalability issues.
 Much of these “senses” or skills come from experience, working in many multi-tier environments and successfully tuning bottlenecks.
 Here are some tips to make the challenging but rewarding transition from a front-end tester to a performance engineer.

 Wisdom, Determination, Patience, and Communication